An in-depth report on the causes, diagnosis, treatment, and prevention of insomnia.

 Sleep restriction therapy is similar to paradoxical intention.
 It involves limiting the time spent in bed to the number of hours that are actually spent asleep.
 Eventually the sleep loss helps some people fall asleep faster and spend more time asleep.
 As sleep improves, the hours spent in bed are increased.

 Unlike behavioral treatment, which can cure insomnia, sleeping pills produce only temporary improvement.
-Medications for insomnia can also have some serious side effects and risks.
+Medications for insomnia can also have some serious side effects and risks, especially for older people.
 In general, the following considerations are important when using medications for the treatment of insomnia:

 - Non-benzodiazepine and other newer sedative hypnotics are the preferred medications for insomnia and have less risk for dependency than other drugs, such as benzodiazepines.
 However, these drugs may cause hazardous or strange sleep-related behaviors.
 They can also impair driving and mental alertness the next day.
 If you need to take one of these prescription drugs, start with as low a dose as possible.